-Pneumatic actuators have an extensive variety of applications.
+Pneumatic actuators have a wide variety of applications.
 Among the most common and popular uses are the pistons and ignition chambers in gasoline-powered vehicles.
 They use ignition of the air and gasoline to create the pressurized force that eventually moves the piston and converts energy into the car’s crankshaft.
 However, the majority of pneumatic actuators rely only on pressurized gas with no ignition to produce the desired mechanical force.

 Advantages of Pneumatic Actuators

-The advantages of pneumatic actuators stem from both their overall safety and reliability.
+The benefits of pneumatic actuators stem from both their overall safety and reliability.
 First of all, since pneumatic actuators can convert energy into motion without ignition or electricity, they’re highly sought after in situations where sparking and combustion cannot be tolerated.
 In these settings, compressed air can be stored and used in an efficient and repeatable manner that poses no fire risk.

-Pneumatic Actuator Supply
+Trust SEMCOR Pneumatic Actuator Supply

 As one of the most reliable distributors of pneumatic actuators, SEMCOR is ready to supply you with the equipment you need from leading manufacturers.
 In addition, thanks to our outstanding expertise and customer care, the technical support that comes with all our actuators is unbeatable.
 Contact us now for product descriptions, selection guidance and more.